alvin-tosh/alvin-tosh/README.md

 ### Hi there 👋, my name is Alvin
 #### Web and Game designer, Developer, Pentester, OffSec and Red Team Consultant...
+> "It gives me great pleasure indeed to see the stubbornness of an incorrigible nonconformist warmly acclaimed." --Albert Einstein
 ![Web and Game designer, Developer, Pentester, OffSec and Red Team Consultant...  ](https://github.com/alvin-tosh/alvin-tosh/blob/main/Helping%20Organisations.png)

 I’m Alvin-tosh from Nairobi, Kenya